nwoeanhinnogaehr/tinyspec-cling/README.md

 ```
 Playing...
 ```
-There may be some warnings from cling afterwards, which may or may not be safe to ignore!
-You won't hear anything yet for two reasons: the application is not connected to your speakers (do this through JACK) and we haven't sent it any code yet.
+There may be some warnings from cling afterwards, which may or may not be safe to ignore! (cling is very buggy) You won't hear anything yet for two reasons: the application is not connected to your speakers (do this through JACK) and we haven't sent it any code yet.

-## Editor setup
+### Editor setup
 The `send` program can be invoked on the command line to execute code on the server.
 It takes the path to the server's command pipe as an argument.